Yissachar Dov Rokeach (fifth Belzer rebbe): The re-invention of Belz

 The majority of Belzer Hasidim were killed in the Holocaust.
 Although some managed to immigrate to the United States and Israel, the post-war years saw the court of Belz's membership undergo a radical change, consisting largely of former members of other communities, or Haredim who had previously not belonged officially to any Hasidic group.

 One of the new Rebbe's most important tasks was to take this diverse collection of followers and mold them into a unified community.
 He focused on building up Belz institutions, which were largely non-existent at the death of the previous Rebbe.
 As Belz slowly established an economic base, it began expanding its network of schools in Western Europe, North America, and Israel, as well as its yeshivas and its own Jerusalem enclave, Kiryat Belz.
 It also created its own newspaper, HaMachaneh HaCharedi, of which MK Yisrael Eichler is a former editor.

-Under the Rebbe's leadership, the Belz Hasidut has grown from a few hundred families in 1966 to over 8,000 families, as of 2025.
-The Rebbe also oversees a global network of study halls, educational institutions, and chesed institutions.
+Under Yissachar Dov's leadership, the Belz Hasidut has grown from a few hundred families in 1966 to over 8,000 families, as of 2025.
+Yissachar Dov also oversees a global network of study halls, educational institutions, and chesed institutions.

-The Rebbe has also invested heavily in Orthodox Jewish outreach, with the founding of Yeshivas Torah V'Emunah, a ba'al teshuva yeshiva for men, and the Tzohar outreach organization for secular Jews.
+Yissachar Dov has also invested heavily in Orthodox Jewish outreach, with the founding of Yeshivas Torah V'Emunah, a ba'al teshuva yeshiva for men, and the Tzohar outreach organization for secular Jews.

-While preserving the traditions established by his forebears, the Rebbe has also introduced new protocols to fit modern times.
+While preserving the traditions established by his forebears, Yissachar Dov has also introduced new protocols to fit modern times.
 He was the first to bring professionals into the Hasidic educational system, to diagnose and treat children with learning disabilities.
 He also encourages his Hasidim to develop their talents within the community, finding jobs for musicians, writers, managers, etc., within the hundreds of institutions and organizations that the Hasidut has established.

-The Rebbe was adamant to build an enormous shul at great cost to replicate the building of the Belz shul in Belz.
+Yissachar Dov was adamant to build an enormous shul at great cost to replicate the building of the Belz shul in Belz.
 The legend had it that the Sar Shalom fasted for 40 days and nights and was visited by Eliijah the Prophet who directed him how to build the original synagogue.
-In midst of building the Jerusalem synagogue the Rebbe learned from his gabbai that his personal investments were lost.
-The money pressures mounted and when he went to gather water for making Pesach Matzos in 1990, the Rebbe was so distraught he threw his Shtreimel on the ground.
+In midst of building the Jerusalem synagogue, Yissachar Dov learned from his assistant that his personal investments were lost.
+The money pressures mounted and when he went to gather water for making Pesach Matzos in 1990, Yissachar Dov was so distraught he threw his Shtreimel (fur hat) on the ground.
 After this, the chassidim world-wide, established a new fundraising round to complete the building of the synagogue.